Depending on what you need, contact your:

 For a child travelling without a parent, the guardian must carry documentation saying that the child's parents allow the travel.

-An Australian-Iraqi dual national child with an Iraqi father may need to prove permission from the child's father before authorities will let them leave Iraq.
+An Australian-Iraqi dual national child with an Iraqi father may need to obtain permission from the child's father before authorities will let the child leave Iraq.

 If despite our advice, you travel to border areas note that border crossings can close with little or no warning.

-Sensitive border areas, especially with Syria and Turkey, are military targets.
+Sensitive border areas, especially with Syria and Türkiye, are military targets.

 Security checkpoints are stationed throughout Iraq.